Meralco Bolts: 2015–present: The Chris Newsome era

-In 2015 Commissioner's Cup, they are in an undefeated streak due to their good performance.
-The team also had its import Josh Davis who helped to maintain their great streak.

-In the Governor's Cup, the team tapped Seiya Ando as their import, alongside Andre Emmett.
-Due to this, Ando became the first Japanese import in the league.

-2015–16 season
+2015–2019: Bolts to the finals

+Chris Newsome was drafted by the Bolts in 2015, evolving into a key player for the franchise particularly during the mid-2020s.

 The 2015–16 PBA Philippine Cup was not as good as they had before.
 They suffered the worst with a 1–10 record.
 However, the team drafted Chris Newsome and Baser Amer.

 The team improved very well in the Commissioner's Cup, where they were led by ex-Maccabi Tel Aviv BC player Arinze Onuaku, who would win the Best Import of the Conference award.
 The team also went through some setbacks, with the suspension of Gary David in a game during an elimination round, due to insubordination.
 David was later removed from the line-up and becoming an unrestricted agent list.

 The team also went to the Finals for the first time in their franchise history on the Governors' Cup.
 The Bolts were able to upset the top-seed TNT KaTropa by winning their best-of-five semifinal series in four games.
 They faced the crowd favorite Barangay Ginebra San Miguel in the Finals.
 Meralco entered the Finals as the underdogs, but managed to put up a fight and even steal Game 1.
 Although Ginebra won in six games, it was considered to be one of the most entertaining Finals series in recent memory.

 Meralco's import, Allen Durham also won the Best Import award and rookie guard/forward Chris Newsome won Rookie of the Year.

-2016–17 season

 Before the season, Jimmy Alapag retired again, this time for good.
 The Bolts returned to the Governors' Cup Finals after a worst performance in Philippine Cup and a quarterfinals defeat in the second conference, but this time with a TNT veteran Ranidel de Ocampo.
 Even though they recovered on a 0–2 deficit, they still lost by seven games.

-2017–18 season

 For the first time since their first finals appearance, Meralco did not passed the semifinals, as they are defeated by the Alaska Aces in a best of five saga in the 2018 PBA Governors' Cup.
 It will also be Jared Dillinger's final season with the team.

-2019 season

 With the addition of Raymond Almazan and Allein Maliksi, the Bolts reached again the finals, but facing again Ginebra.
 They lost in the series in five games.

-2020 season
+2020–2024: Leading up to the championship

 After the COVID-19 struck in the Philippines, the league announced to play at a bubble modeled like of the NBA.
 Only the Philippine Cup was played and they placed fifth in the eliminations.
 But when they reached semifinals, they lost to their archnemesis Barangay Ginebra.